New Mexico Farmers' Marketing Association

 1 fresh, roasted red bell pepper, cleaned and cut in thin, 1-inch strips to equal 3 tablespoons

-5 green onions, cleaned and sliced thinly, some green included
+5 green onions, cleaned and sliced thinly, some white included

 1 medium tomatillo, husk removed, washed and finely diced